JaLuJr/digital-chaos-order/content/content/Reflective Journal.md

 A log of thoughts, challenges, and growth.
-This is where I pause, reflect, and stay honest about my journey — both academically and personally.
+This is where I pause, reflect, and stay honest about my journey; both academically and personally.

 ## Personal Insight